-After months of Reddit threads and memes circulating on social media, it has now been officially confirmed that Bato.to and around 60 associated mirror sites have been permanently shut down.
-According to the Content Overseas Distribution Association (CODA), this case is one of the largest coordinated actions against manga piracy to date.
+After months of speculation on Reddit and social media, it is now official: Bato.to and about 60 related mirror sites have been permanently shut down.
+The Content Overseas Distribution Association (CODA) says this is one of the largest coordinated actions against manga piracy so far.

 When did the case against Bato.to begin?

-According to CODA Bato.to had been online for more than twelve years, the first entry on web.archive.org was on September 2, 2014.
-For most of that time, the site largely flew under the radar of rights holders.
-That changed in July 2024, when Japanese publishers flagged the platform during a joint anti-piracy meeting.
-CODA then began coordinating a formal response.
+CODA reports that Bato.to had been online for over twelve years, with its first web.archive.org entry dated September 2, 2014.
+For much of that period, the site went mostly unnoticed by rights holders.
+This changed in July 2024, when Japanese publishers raised concerns at a joint anti-piracy meeting.
+After that, CODA started organizing a formal response.

 In September 2025, CODA’s Beijing office filed a criminal complaint with Chinese authorities on behalf of several major Japanese publishers, including: